Kindhearted57/move-fuzzer/README.md

+From this section on, I document my reasonings on this project:

 ## Move Smart Contract Fuzzing

 ### Sui-fuzzer

 Sui-fuzzer (FuzzingLabs) is a specialized tool for discovering bugs and vulnerabilities in Sui Move smart contracts.
 It carries out both stateless and stateful fuzz testing for smart contracts at the source-code level, supporting contracts executed on the Sui Virtual Machine.

 ### Different Modes